HomeArticles

 • High cost and time consumption

 The processes often require extensive preparation, specialized equipment, and careful inspection.
-These processes increase costs, even as they improve quality.
+These processes increase costs, even if quality is improved.

 • Material-specific challenges